Basil Julep Cocktail Recipe

 Frequently Asked Questions

-How to make basil julep using dried basil?
+How do I make basil julep using dried basil?

-To make it using dried basil, add 1 tablespoon of dried basil leaves while making the simple syrup.
-Once the syrup is ready, remove the pan from heat and let it rest for 15 minutes for the basil flavors to steep in the syrup.
-Now strain the syrup using a mesh strainer.
-Now use this syrup to make the drink and skip adding the fresh basil leaves to the recipe.
+Add 1 tablespoon of dried basil leaves while making the simple syrup.
+Once the syrup is ready, remove the pan from the heat and let it rest for 15 minutes for the basil flavors to steep in the syrup.
+Strain the syrup using a mesh strainer.
+Use this syrup to make the drink, and skip adding the fresh basil leaves to the recipe.

 You Might Also Like